chef/chef-web-docs/content/saas/get_started.md

 ### Update the Credentials file to use a new account

-The credentials file under the ~/.chef directory on the Chef Workstation must be updated to reflect the new Organization, User, and PEM file.
+Update the credentials file under the ~/.chef directory on the Chef Workstation to reflect the new Organization, User, and PEM file.

 1. Navigate to ~/.chef

 1. Modify the credentials file

     * Change the client_name to the new account that was created (Example: chefadmin)

     * Change the client_key to the new PEM file that was created (Example: [home/admin/.chef/chefadmin.pem](https://mycompany-demo.saas.chef.io/organizations/myorg))